lyteword/chspurgeon-tod/volume-6/psalm-123.md

 **Verse 1.** The eyes of faith.

-1\.Need uplifting.
+1\.
+Need uplifting.

-2\.See best upward.
+2\.
+See best upward.

-3\.Have always something to see upward.
+3\.
+Have always something to see upward.

-4\.Let us look up, and so turn our eyes from too much introspection and retrospection.
+4\.
+Let us look up, and so turn our eyes from too much introspection and retrospection.

 **Verse 1.**

-1\.The language of Adoration: "Thou that dwellest in the heavens."
+1\.
+The language of Adoration: "Thou that dwellest in the heavens."

-2\.The language of Confession.
+2\.
+The language of Confession.

 (a) Of need.

 (b) Of Helplessness.

-3\.The language of Supplication: "Unto thee, "etc.
+3\.
+The language of Supplication: "Unto thee, "etc.

-4\.The language of Expectation; as shown in Ps 123:2.— *G.R.*
+4\.
+The language of Expectation; as shown in Ps 123:2.— *G. R.*

 **Verse 2**.
 (Ps 121:4 with this verse.)
 Two beholds.

-1\.God's watchful eye over us.
+1\.
+God's watchful eye over us.

-2\.The saint's watchful eye upon God.
+2\.
+The saint's watchful eye upon God.

 **Verse 2.** "Our eyes wait upon the Lord our God."

-1\.What it is to wait with the eye.
+1\.
+What it is to wait with the eye.

-2\.What peculiar aspect of the Lord suggests such waiting: "Jehovah our God."
+2\.
+What peculiar aspect of the Lord suggests such waiting: "Jehovah our God."
 The covenant God is the trusted God.

-3\.What comes of such waiting—"mercy."
+3\.
+What comes of such waiting—"mercy."

 **Verse 2.** The guiding hand.

-1\.A beckoning hand—to go near.
+1\.
+A beckoning hand—to go near.

-2\.A directing hand—to go here and there.
+2\.
+A directing hand—to go here and there.

-3\.A quiescent hand—to remain where we are.— *G.R.*
+3\.
+A quiescent hand—to remain where we are.— *G. R.*

 **Verse 2.** Homely metaphors, or what may be learned from maids and their mistresses.